msizafrans/Operationalizing-a-Coworking-Space-Microservice/README.md

 1. Set up a private repository using AWS Elastic Container Registry (ECR) to store Docker images of the application, which are pushed from the AWS CodeBuild project.

-2. Set up a build pipeline using AWS CodeBuild and attach the necessary ECR role permissions to ensure the build job can successfully push the Docker image to the Elastic Container Registry (ECR).
-The pipeline will be triggered by a webhook event for a "pull_request_merged" action in the specified GitHub repository.
-The `buildspec.yml` file plays a crucial role in AWS CodeBuild projects, defining the commands and settings used to compile, test, and package your application.
+2. Set up a build pipeline using AWS CodeBuild and grant the necessary ECR permissions to ensure the build job can successfully push the Docker image to the Elastic Container Registry (ECR).
+The pipeline will be triggered by a webhook event when a "pull_request_merged" action occurs in the specified GitHub repository containing the application code.
+In this scenario, the `analytics-api` folder should exist as an independent repository.
+The `buildspec.yml` file is essential in AWS CodeBuild projects, as it defines the commands and settings required to build, test, and package your application.

 3. I then set up a cluster using Amazon Elastic Kubernetes Service (EKS) with a node group consisting of 2 nodes running Amazon Linux 2 (ARM64), with m6g.large instance types and 20 GiB disk sizes.
 These hardware and software components are well-suited for the microservice's workload.
 Additionally, the ability to scale up or down offers flexibility to meet evolving business requirements.